adaltas/node-csv-docs/src/documents/stringify/index.html.md

 *   `header`
     Display the column names on the first line if the columns option is provided or discovered.
-*   `lineBreaks`
-    String used to delimit record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; defaults to 'auto' (discovered in source or 'unix' if no source is specified).
 *   `quote`
     Defaults to the quote read option.
 *   `quoted`